ismail09ja/Glass-Manufacturing-Quality-Control-System/PRESENTATION_GUIDE.md

 # Professional Presentation Guide: Glass Manufacturing Quality Control System

-This document explains the industrial logic and technical architecture of your project.
-Use this as a script or reference for your presentation to professors.
+This document explains the industrial logic and technical architecture of my project.

 ---